Psychedelic/plug-docs/docs/build-an-app-examples/build-app-buy-me-a-coffee.md

 }
 ```

-After saving the file, refresh the page and press the `Buy me a Coffee` button.
+Save the file, refresh the page and press the `Buy me a Coffee` button!

 You should see the correspondent message to your account balance: `Plug wallet has enough balance` or `Plug wallet doesn't have enough balance`.

 ## Request to transfer ❓

+Continue editing the `app.js` file.

 In the "has enough balance" block, make the `requestTransfer` call, that requires us to pass an argument to the function, that is an object with required fields `accountId` and `amount`, as described in our [Getting started](/getting-started).